eWaterCycle/infra/README.md

 ## Docker images

 In the eWaterCycle project we make Docker images.
 The images are hosted on [Docker Hub](https://hub.docker.com/u/ewatercycle) and [GitHub Container Registry](https://github.com/orgs/eWaterCycle/packages).
 A project member can create issues here for permisison to push images to Docker Hub or GitHub Container Registry.

+## AI Disclaimer

+The above documentation/software code has been generated and/or refined using GitHub CoPilot.
+All AI-output has been verified for correctness, accuracy and completeness, adapted where needed, and approved by the author.